cognitedata/reveal/react-components/src/architecture/concrete/course/README.md

 The framework let you only have one tool active at the same time.
 The default tool is `NavigateTool`, which is the basic camera navigation.
 By clicking at your `PointTool`, this will be active and the `NavigateTool` will be deactivated.
 You can have as many tools as you like.

 First you have to override 2 functions to get the tooltip and the icon on the button.
 Look in `BaseCommand` for `get icon` and `get tooltip`. `BaseCommand` is the base class of all the command and tools and let you override methods to be used by React.
-Use any icons you like on the https://zeroheight.com/37d494d9d/p/99acc1-system-icons.
-The tooltip should return a `TranslateKey`, which is ready for translation.
+The tooltip should return a `TranslationInput`, which is ready for translation, but you do not need translation for this, so set 'untranslated' only.

 Then you have to make some functionality.
 The simplest I can think about is to create your `PointDomainObject` by clicking at something.
 Lets do that by overriding `onClick`.